cdevents/community/rfc/cdevents-translator.md

 ### Motivation and Rationale
 In establishing the fundamental principles of CDEvents, a key objective is to ensure that events are sent directly from their source or as close to the source as feasible.</br>
 Recognizing the challenge of achieving universal adaptation among all tools and systems to send CDEvents, there arises a need to bridge this gap.</br>
-To address this, the `webhook_cdevents_adapter` will be implemented.
+To address this, the `webhook-adapter` will be implemented.
 This is designed to translate and send CDEvents to a message-broker, for various SCM systems.

 ### Goals